New York Vauxhall Gardens: Astor Place Area

 The Vauxhall Gardens, Lafayette Street, area later belonged to John Jacob Astor.
 In 1826, he carved out an upper-class neighborhood from the site with Lafayette Street bisecting eastern gardens from western homes.
 Wealthy New Yorkers, including Astor and other members of the family, built mansions along this central thoroughfare.
-Astor built the Astor Library in the eastern portion of the neighborhood as a donation to the city.
+Astor built the Astor Library Building in the eastern portion of the neighborhood as a donation to the city.
 Architect Seth Geer designed eye-catching row houses called LaGrange Terrace for the development, and the area became a fashionable, upper-class residential district.

 This location made the gardens accessible to the people of both the Broadway and Bowery districts.
 In the summer of 1838, the owners opened a saloon for the staging of vaudeville comic operas.
 Later theatre managers expanded the offerings to appeal to a wider range of patrons.
 By 1850, the rowdier crowds of the Bowery had mostly scared off the upper classes, and revenues suffered.
 The theater buildings were demolished in 1855, and the gardens closed for the last time in 1859.